TauGuide/tau-guide-documents/docs/quick-start.md

 order: 1
 ---

 <br>Welcome to Tau.Guide's quick introductory resources.
-Intended to help you learn more about the Tauchain project. <br>
+Intended to help you learn more about the Tauchain project whilst https://idni.org is updated. <br>

 > ##### This page is mostly non-technical.
 For a more granular look at the Tauchain framework, head to our [Tauchain Tutorials](/docs/Tutorials/)<br>